 Using More Gas

-One of the common signs of bad gas is a sudden drop in fuel efficiency.
+One of the common signs of bad gas in a car is a sudden drop in fuel efficiency.
 Contaminated fuel can lead to poor combustion within the engine, affecting its ability to convert fuel into energy efficiently.
+As a result, your car may burn more gas than usual, leading to increased fuel consumption and higher costs at the pump.

 Engine Sputtering

 Your car’s engine may start sputtering or misfiring because of the irregular fuel supply caused by impurities in the gas.
 If you suspect bad gas, addressing the issue promptly is crucial.
 Start by checking the gas cap for proper sealing to prevent further exposure to fuel vapors and contamination.
 However, if you’re experiencing persistent problems, it’s advisable to consult an auto mechanic near you to diagnose and fix the problem.
-Possible solutions may include a fuel system flush or repairs to the fuel filter.
+Possible solutions may include a fuel system flush, replacing the fuel filter, or repairs to the fuel filter.

 Engine Fails to Start